By Angela Hendricks (Bsc Physio)

 While it may be difficult to mandate change in school, we can take steps to ensure that children spend less time in front of a computer screen.
 Moreover, it is also important to provide them with a comfortable chair that does more than just improve posture.
 Combining these changes with more exercise, stretching, and a more active lifestyle overall will benefit children in the long run.

-While we may not be able to change the demands of the computer era, the right ergonomic kids chair combined with practical ergonomic knowledge will empower our children to handle these demands more effectively.
+While we may not be able to change the demands of the computer era, the right ergonomic kids' office chairs combined with practical ergonomic knowledge will empower our children to handle these demands more effectively.